shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 # Chapter 3 – Wolf Skin

-As soon as Ersatzica stepped out of her workshop into the poorly lit night, she knew she made a mistake.
-Her cat paws, although smaller, pounded loudly on the stone walkway on account of her inexperience with her new form.
-Several lanterns turned to her direction, scanning eyes searching behind them.
-She jumped back into the workshop.
-She would've closed the door, but it was still busted.

 "Mudrich would know what to do… but she's already gone to the barracks by now…" Ersatzica whispered to herself, peering out the doorway for an opening.
 "How do I get to her without being detected?"

 She looked around her workshop.
 A faint light glowed on everything she looked at, making the dark area seem bright.
 She blinked.
 She winked.
 The light seemed to be coming from her eyes.
 And it flickered off various objects in the room, especially the boots.